 Venues will have seen a LOT of DJ’s over the years and will probably have a list somewhere of those that stand out.
 Instead of asking your wedding planner, consider asking the staff behind the bar, or someone at the venue who is normally around in the evening as they are most likely to have seen a good DJ at work.

 Some venues have a “recommended list”.
 Ask them how suppliers get onto this list.
-Do they have to pay or is it because they are are the top of their game?
+Do they have to pay or is it because they’re at the top of their game?

 When I talk with couples about them booking me to DJ at their wedding, I already know that you want it to be the best party you’ve ever been to and that you want the dance floor packed out all night so a good DJ can truly add to the success of your wedding reception.
 Other things like being able to influence the music with your own choices and the mood and vibe of the party are all important.
 Do you need music for the ceremony or wedding breakfast?
 What about microphones for the speeches?
 Remember, this is probably the biggest party you’ll ever throw for your family and friends and you’ll want it to be perfect!